The word Moribayassa means 'jumble' or 'mess'. Mamady Keita's sleevenotes for his album "Afo" describes it thus:

 The joyous song comes early on in the piece, before the Djembe solo.
 It consists of the word "Moribayassa", alternating with people's names called: "Nada Malcolm" meaning words to the effect of "Malcolm has come to play Morribayassa".
 Friends and respected persons can also be mentioned, for example to honour a mentor or teacher, even if they are not physically present at the time.
 After the leader starts singing, all other drumming stops and everybody claps (just on beat 1) to give the voices more chance to be heard.
 We use the lead singer mentioning their own name as a cue to return to the drumming with the three flammed slaps+Sangban like in the Intro, except the Dununba and Kenkeni join in altogether as well.

 The epic Break section is incredibly complex, lasting for many minutes with intricate improvised-sounding patterns played in unison by all players as if they are magically making it up on the spot.
-It's way too involved to notate fully here - the keen student should learn from Mamady's recordings and/or a patient teacher, just as we have done.
+It's probably too involved to notate fully here, although I may attempt it one day - the keen student should learn from Mamady's recordings and/or a patient teacher, just as we have done.
 It took our experienced players from Vitae Drummers one year to grasp, and we still haven't fully mastered the last section.
 Good luck!

 Key to notation